Everywhere you look, there seems to be a different piece of advice on how to price your services as a freelancer.

 Now, how do you know when you should raise your rates?

-Let’s take a look at a few of the most common signs.
+Let’s take a look at five of the most common signs.

 Let’s say your contract is expiring with a client, but they’d like to keep working with you.

 This is the perfect time to assess the work you’ve done, understand how much value you’ve provided throughout the project, and determine if you can justify a rate increase.